 CHAPTER FIVE (Draft)

 We will turn our attention in the next several chapters to the ideas and social forces that have influenced our present condition.
-The changing attitudes and behavior of Americans over two hundred years of history have had social, economic, and political consequences.
+The changing attitudes and behavior of Americans over two hundred years of history have, of course, had social, economic, and political consequences.
 How have we been living?
-Where did it lead?
 What were we thinking?
 How has our perspective changed, and where has this led?

-America was settled during a period of upheaval in Europe, a time of growing restlessness and irreverence, of intense philosophical debate and mounting interest in scientific enquiry.
+However, America was settled during a period of upheaval throughout Europe, a time of growing restlessness, of intense philosophical debate and mounting interest in scientific inquiry.
 It was also a period characterized by fierce religious controversy and horrific Christian-on-Christian violence.
-The dominant role of the Church during the Middle Ages was challenged and greatly weakened, along with most of the institutions of civil society that had previously provided social order and stability in European society.
+The dominant role of the Church during the Middle Ages was challenged and greatly weakened, along with most of the institutions of civil society that had previously provided social order and stability in society.

-This led to a major turning point in the development of Western civilization and consciousness.
-As the seventeenth and eighteenth centuries progressed, new ideas and controversial ways of thinking emerged in an accelerating rush.
-By the time of the American and French revolutions, the dominant role of religion had been replaced by a near-religious conviction that human reason, armed with science, would eventually solve all human problems.
+While social disruptions and unrest were extremely concerning, they also had a stimulating effect on creative thinking and perceptions.
+As the seventeenth and eighteenth centuries progressed, new ideas, concepts, and controversial ways of thinking emerged in an accelerating rush.
+Growing intellectual ferment led ultimately to a major turning point in the development of Western civilization and consciousness.
+By the time of the American and French revolutions, the dominant role of religion had been replaced to a large extent by the conviction that human reason, armed with science, would eventually solve all human problems.

-The stability of civil society in Europe during the Middle Ages depended on the strictly ordered institutions of family, church, and commerce, including organized guilds for artisans and merchants, and other associative networks.
+The stability of civil society in Europe during the Middle Ages had depended on the strictly ordered institutions of family, church, and commerce, including organized guilds for artisans and merchants, and other associative networks.
 Such institutions provided foundations for local community that our present-day society lacks.
 But, they were rigid, controlling, and patriarchal.
 Eventually, increasing numbers of individuals began to rebel, to walk away from overbearing tradition, and soon the radical notion of autonomous human individuality emerged into view.

 Philosophers often attribute the concept of individualism to such thinkers as Petrarch and Erasmus.
 And, it led ultimately to dramatic changes in the structure of human society and governance.
 The philosophy we now call humanism, and the individualist attitude that characterized it, became the subject of fierce debate among Christian thinkers.
 Some of the resulting conflicts have never been resolved.